canonical/lxd/specs/rest-api.md

         "source": {"type": "migration",                                                 # Can be: "image", "migration", "copy" or "none"
                    "mode": "pull",                                                      # Only "pull" is supported for now "operation": "https://10.0.2.3:8443/1.0/operations/<UUID>",          # Full URL to the remote operation (pull mode only)
                    "certificate": "PEM certificate",                                    # Optional PEM certificate.
 If not mentioned, system CA is used.
-                   "base-image": "<some hash>"                                          # Optional, the base image the container was created from
+                   "base-image": "<fingerprint>",                                       # Optional, the base image the container was created from
                    "secrets": {"control": "my-secret-string",                           # Secrets to use when talking to the migration source
                                "criu":    "my-other-secret",
                                "fs":      "my third secret"},